A Conversation with Homeless Advocate Dez Martinez

 Although she is quick to acknowledge that she has no special training in psychology or mental health, Martinez sees the house as a way to help people with depression and prevent suicide.
 Her personal experience with homelessness is a tremendous asset in helping people struggling with it now.
 She says there is much healing that happens just by talking to people.
 “We go all over the city, talking with the homeless to bridge the gap between the fortunate and forgotten community.
 You can’t always close your blinds and look away.”

 “Everyone has struggles,” says Martinez.
 “Old crimes continue to be punished many years later.
 People have lost everything in the recession.
 Anything can happen to anyone.
 Many in our community are just one paycheck away from becoming homeless.
 People who have nothing often start living in their car and have no way to pay for their registration, so their car gets taken away.
 Then they have nowhere to stay.
-Once people are being taken from you, more and more, it leads to depression and suicidal thoughts.
+Once people are being taken from you, more and more, it leads to depression and suicidal thoughts.”

 “So, few people stop to ask people living on the street if they’re okay.
 Even just one person believing in you makes such a difference.”
-Martinez said that when people just talked to her when she was homeless, asked her name and how she was doing, “that was like Christmas.”
+Martinez says that when people just talked to her when she was homeless, asked her name and how she was doing, “that was like Christmas.”

-There is much mental, physical and emotional abuse toward the homeless.
+There is a lot of mental, physical and emotional abuse toward the homeless.
 Many have PTSD, especially those who have been incarcerated.
 Survival is hard with no help or services—when you have to steal to eat or when you’re so depressed, ashamed and exhausted that it is hard to reach out for help.
 The ground or a park bench is hard to sleep on.
 You can never relax because you are always worried, not about the next day but rather about that minute, that second.

 “Life on the street for women is uniquely difficult,” said Martinez.
 “When they are on their menstrual cycle they do not have a way to deal with it.
 A lot of women are attacked when they have to relieve themselves, a lot have been raped then.
 Many are too traumatized to go to certain areas even if they can get food there because of abuse they have suffered in that spot.
 If they file a report, there often is not any action.
 Some have even been mistreated by health service workers.”

 We should not worry about whether a person is drug-free before we house them, Martinez says.
 “We need to give them a chance to feel human.
-When the wealthy go to rehab, it is like a resort; when poor do, it’s like a prison.
+When the wealthy go to rehab, it is like a resort; when the poor do, it’s like a prison.
 Many institutions have no privacy and people are constantly telling the homeless what to do.”
 When Martinez was at a women’s shelter, she had to ask men for a tampon.
 When people are treated that way, they would rather be on street.

 Many community and government organizations work on beautifying cities, but homelessness continues to rise.
 Martinez says that when she was homeless she went to churches in Fresno and everyone turned her away.
 Shelters have limited number of beds.
-She says there are only 250 available beds in the city of Fresno, where 3,000 people are experiencing homelessness.
+She says there are only 250 available beds in the city of Fresno, where as many as 3,000 people are experiencing homelessness.
 Many are on waiting lists.

 On her Instagram and Facebook pages, Homeless in Fresno, Martinez gives street families a platform to tell their stories in their own voices.
 She also puts out calls for individual needs, everything from shoes or coats to transportation to the doctor.
 She recruits people to help her pass out water and serve food.